sahil-chaubal/IoT-Assignment3/README.md

-# CIS600 IoT Assignment 3: Cloud-based IoT System using AWS IoT Core
+# CIS600 IoT Assignment 3

 Welcome to the CIS600 IoT Assignment 3 repository!